Close

 neolithic orkney

-The Orkney Isles are home to various Neolithic sites, scattered across the islands.
-Collectively: Skara Brae, Maeshow, Ring of Brodgar, and the Stones of Stenness form the heart of Neolithic Orkney and provide a rich picture of what life would have been like thousands of years ago.
+The Orkney Isles shelter remarkable prehistoric gems scattered throughout the islands.
+Well-preserved sites like Skara Brae, Maeshow, the Ring of Brodgar, and the Stones of Stenness form the Heart of Neolithic Orkney and provide a rich picture of what life would have been like for early farming communities thousands of years ago.

 St Kilda